SteveJunGao/deepspline/README.md

+If you use this code, please cite our paper:

+    @article{gao2019deepspline,
+    title={Deepspline: Data-driven reconstruction of parametric curves and surfaces}, author={Gao, Jun and Tang, Chengcheng and Ganapathi-Subramanian, Vignesh and Huang, Jiahui and Su, Hao and Guibas, Leonidas J}, journal={arXiv preprint arXiv:1901.03781},
+    year={2019}
+    }

 # News
 Due to many code requires of this paper, we release an initial version of the code.
 We are still working on cleaning the code base.